-Today, industrial accidents still often occur in the following settings:
+Today, industrial accidents occur in settings such as the following:

 Today, workers enjoy laws and regulations that have drastically decreased the amount of danger they experience while on the job.
 Unfortunately, the companies that rely on workers for profit do not always faithfully follow these regulations.
 As a result, neglectful companies still place workers at unnecessary and unlawful risks.
 Our Baytown industrial accident attorneys want to shine a light on harmful industrial practices.

 If you were injured by a workplace hazard, review your legal options with an attorney for free.
-Call our Baytown industrial accident lawyers at (888) 493-1629 or use our short online form.
+Call our Baytown work accident lawyers at (888) 493-1629 or use our online form.

 Though each industrial injury can be an excruciating experience, they manifest in several different ways depending on circumstance.
-Due to the naturally hazardous nature of industrial settings, workers must be protected from numerous accidents.
+Due to the naturally hazardous nature of industrial settings like factories or chemical plants, workers must be protected from numerous accidents.
 OSHA has even named a specific group of four workplace death causes because they’re so common; the organization calls them “the Fatal Four.”